Skip To Content

 For More Information

 ARCH conducted extensive legal analysis and advocacy to strengthen the ACA and as it was known before becoming law, Bill C-81.
-You can learn more about ARCH’s work at: www.archdisabilitylaw.ca/accessibility-laws/accessible-canada-act
+You can learn more about ARCH’s work at https://archdisabiitylaw.ca/accessibility-laws/accessible-canada-act.

 ARCH offers public legal education presentations and free, confidential, summary legal advice about the ACA and other accessibility laws to persons with disabilities in Ontario.
-To find out more about ARCH’s services, go to: www.archdisabilitylaw.ca/services
+Persons with disabilities who live in Ontario can call ARCH for free, confidential, summary legal information and advice.
+To find out about the type of legal advice ARCH provides and how to book an appointment, go to: https://archdisabilitylaw.ca/services.

 © ARCH Disability Law Centre, 2025